All Products

 • This performance improvement requires that the storage capacity of Premium ESSDs is not less than 100 GB.

-• After this performance improvement, when you use the I/O burst feature, the burst is performed based on the improved baseline I/O performance.
+• After the baseline I/O performance is improved, the I/O burst feature will be based on the improved baseline I/O performance.

 Baseline before the increase